nghialv/Hakuba/README.md

 * Easy to append/remove/reset the cell
 * Easy to implement header/footer view
 * Support dynamic cell height from **ios7**
-* Support for creating cells from Xibs or Storyboards
+* Support for creating cells from Nibs or Storyboards
 * Easy to implement loadmore
 * Complete example